Exlint/cli/README.md

 exlint auth
 ```

 Exlint requires you to authenticate.
-This will allow you to use your configured groups and policies in the CLI.
+This will allow you to use your configured groups in the CLI.
-First you should make sure you have created an account and configured your group.
+First, you should make sure you have created an account and configured your group.
 When running the command, you will be prompted to your browser to authenticate yourself.
 After doing so, you can return back to the CLI and start using Exlint!